 Pro Tip: Rent trekking gear in Kathmandu instead of buying it, especially if you’re on a budget.

-How Much Does Everest Base Camp Trek Cost?
+How Much Does the Everest Base Camp Trek Cost?

 The cost of your Everest Base Camp trek depends on who you book with, the time of year, and the type of experience you want.